santaclz/pwnnotes/README.md

 ```
 malloc_chunk addr
 ```
-Where addr is the address of chunk + 16 (without metadata).
+Where addr is the address of chunk.
 ### Call another function from within GDB
 ```
 call function()